 Autism is a brain disorder that typically affects a person’s ability to communicate, form relationships with others, and respond appropriately to the environment.
 Some people with autism are relatively high-functioning, with speech and intelligence intact.
-Others are mentally retarded, non-verbal, or have serious language delays.
+Others are non-verbal, or have serious language delays.
 For some, autism makes them seem closed off and shut down; others seem locked into repetitive behaviors and rigid patterns of thinking.

 Although people with autism do not have exactly the same symptoms and deficits, they tend to share certain social, communication, motor, and sensory problems that affect their behavior in predictable ways.

-Behaviors of Infants With Autism
+Behaviors of Children With Autism

-Infants with Autism:
+Children with Autism:

 * Avoid eye contact